3 Market Highs and Lows of 2024

 But of course, you can’t really ring in a new year without first taking some time to reflect on what happened in the previous year – the good, the bad, etc.

-So, in today’s Market 360, I want to talk about three of the best and three of the worst moments in the market during 2024.
+So, today, I want to talk about three of the best and three of the worst moments in the market during 2024.
 I’ll also share how you can fully prepare to profit in 2025.

 Let’s get right into it…

-Note: Editor’s Note: Now that the holiday season is over and we have our feet firmly planted in 2025, we are all looking forward to what the year ahead has in store.
-But sometimes, looking back is just as important as looking forward.